lafith/ROSBridgeLib/README.md

   }
 }
 ```
 Above script defines the publisher.
-In order to call this publisher attach one script,  **DataManager.cs**, to the gameobject ball.
+In order to call this publisher attach one script,  **DataController.cs**, to the gameobject ball.
 ```cs
 using System.Collections;
 using System.Collections.Generic;